December 2, 2017

 15. No pit racing at any time, speed through campground is limited to 1st gear or 10mph – whichever is slower. (see all pit riding rules in section 10)

-16. Acadiana Racing will make sure to provide at least two port-o-lets at each event but make sure to bring your own toilet paper for backup.
+16. Acadiana Racing will make sure to provide a port-o-let at each event but make sure to bring your own toilet paper for backup.

 17. Protests must be made during the 10 minute protest period before trophies are given out.